mkoske/Scatter-R/README.md

 ## Description

-This is an overview of the project.
+This is an overview of the software.
 You can find more information about the algorithm from the papers listed in "References and further reading" -section.
-Detailed description about this project can be found from the project [wiki](https://github.com/Tommytronic/Scatter-R/wiki).

-Scatter is an algorithm useful to determine if the dataset or parts of it has such information that can be successfully used for classification and class prediction.
-[1] It can also used in dimensionality reduction as shown by Saarikoski et al. in [2].
+Scatter is an algorithm useful for determining if the dataset or parts of it has such information that can be successfully used for classification.
+[1] It can also used in dimensionality reduction (See e.g. Saarikoski et al. [2]).

-It works simply by traversing the dataset from a randomly chosen starting case to always closest neighbour recording the class label.
+It works simply by traversing the dataset from a randomly chosen starting point to the closest neighbour and recording the class label.
 In this way a *collection vector* is produced and the *label change count* is calculated from the collection vector.
 Then, scatter value is calculated as a proportion of the label changes `v` and theoretical maximum number of label changes `w`, thus the equation for Scatter value `S = v / w`.
 [1]

 Scatter value is also used to calculate *separation power*, which is the difference between random situation, i.e. the labels of the current dataset is randomly distributed, and the current situation.
 The equation for separation power is `F = z - s`, where `z` is the scatter value for random situation.[1]